Ajnasz/dnsbl-check/README.md

 Checks if the given IP address(es) are listed at the given dnsrbl provider(s).

+DNSRBL lists are used to fight against e-mail spams.
+They detect and list IP addresses that are used to send unwanted e-mails.
+When an e-mail sent from a blacklisted address, the anti-spam software will mark the message as Spam.

+This software is useful for sysadmins who operates MTA (Mail Transfer Agent) softwares and want to see if their IP address they use to send e-mail is listed on an RBL list - therefore they can see a reason why some clients doesn't receive e-mail.

 ## Providers

 Providers must be listed in a file, one line should be one provider.